 Advanced Endoscopy Fellowship

 The advanced fellow receives extensive training and exposure to a wide range of procedures and cutting-edge techniques.
-Fellows are taught four renowned faculty members (Todd Baron, Lisa Gangarosa, Ian Grimm and Kelly Hathorn).
+Fellows are taught by five experienced therapeutic endoscopy faculty members (Todd Baron, Lisa Gangarosa, Andrew Gilman, Ian Grimm, and Kelly Hathorn).
 The advanced fellow is encouraged to participate in as many complex endoscopic cases as possible.

 The advanced fellow’s education and training is augmented by consultative patient care responsibilities.
-Under the supervision of the four advanced endoscopy attending physicians, the advanced fellow coordinates the inpatient advanced endoscopy consultation service with a nurse practitioner.
+Under the supervision of the five advanced endoscopy attending physicians, the advanced fellow coordinates the inpatient advanced endoscopy consultation service with a nurse practitioner.
 Additional patient care is provided with one half-day of continuity clinic per week and as a general endoscopy attending one half-day per week.
 Clinical research in advanced endoscopy is available and strongly encouraged.

 Prospective applicants should apply through the ASGE website, which includes detailed information about the advanced endoscopy fellowship (AEF) match, how to apply, and an application timeline.
 If you have more specific questions, please contact Todd Baron, MD, or Kelly Hathorn, MD Co-directors of the Advanced Endoscopy Fellowship, or Jarrett Grimm-Vavlitis, Education Program Manager for the division.
 Please note that we only accept applicants who are US citizens or permanent residents.